uli28/ng-dev/demos/05-ui/user-interface/src/assets/markdown/media-queries.md

+- Media Queries allow us to change the styling of our page based on the size of the screen.

-- Resize window to xs and watch change
+- Resize window to xs and watch change & inspect Media Queries in *.scss.

-- Inspect Media Queries in *.scss
+- Examine the styles in `demo-container.component.scss`